Summary of the Case

 Court agrees with CCK’s arguments

-CCK argued, and the Court agreed, that the Veteran did not explicitly waive his right to utilize the full 90-day period provided by the post-remand notice.
+CCK argued, and the Court agreed, that Mr. Clark did not explicitly waive his right to utilize the full 90-day period provided by the post-remand notice.
 Specifically, his letter in response to the post-remand notice did not constitute a waiver.
-The Court acknowledges that the Veteran may have submitted additional argument and evidence to the Board had he been given the full 90-day period.
+The Court acknowledges that Mr. Clark may have submitted additional argument and evidence to the Board had he been given the full 90-day period.
 Furthermore, the Court agreed that this right cannot be waived implicitly and any waiver of due process must be voluntarily, knowingly, and intelligently made.
 However, such was not the case here.
-Accordingly, the Court decided that a remand is required for the Board to afford the Veteran the full 90 days to submit new argument and evidence in support of his claim.
+Accordingly, the Court decided that a remand is required for the Board to afford Mr. Clark the full 90 days to submit new argument and evidence in support of his claim.

 Judge Greenberg: We’re here today in the matter of Clark 16-2826.
 Will counsel for both parties please make your appearance for the record?